dynamic-labs/hackathon-starter-kit/README.md

 The implementation is flexible, allowing for easy extension to support additional chains or rewriting the contract.
 If your allowance is lower than the amount to transfer, you are asked to execute an approve too.

-## Dynamic implementation for ETHGlobal Brussels 2024 - Blockscout for Checking Transactions
+## Blockscout for Checking Transactions

 In the "Transactions" section, users can view all transactions executed by the Safe smart wallet within the session.
 The app integrates the [Blockscout API](https://docs.blockscout.com/for-users/api) to fetch and display transaction details, providing a transparent and user-friendly way to track activities.